EspressoSystems/espresso-sequencer/doc/smart-contract-upgrades.md

 contract LightClientV2 is LightClient {
     uint256 public newField;

-    /// @notice this field is used to check initialized versions so that one can ensure that the
-    /// initialization only happens once
-    uint8 internal _initializedVersion;

     /// @notice Initialize v2
     /// @param _newField   New field amount
-    function initializeV2(uint256 _newField) external {
-        require(_initializedVersion == 0);
+    /// @dev the reinitializer modifier is used to reinitialize new versions of a contract and
+    /// is called at most once.
+The modifier has an uint64 argument which indicates the next contract version.
+    /// when the base implementation contract is initialized for the first time, the _initialized version
+    /// is set to 1.
+Since this is the 2nd implementation, the next contract version is 2. function initializeV2(uint256 _newField) external reinitializer(2){
         newField = _newField;
-        _initializedVersion = 2;
     }

     function newFinalizedState(